MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/azure-machine-learning-experiments.md

    :::image type="content" source="media/predictive-webservice-control.png" alt-text="Set up a predictive web service":::

 1. Once the predictive web service experiment is successful, you can deploy it for auto scheduling.
-To have the web service to work with Customer Insights, choose the **Deploy Web Service** > **Deploy Web Service [New] Preview** option.
+To have the web service work with Customer Insights, select **Deploy Web Service** > **Deploy Web Service [New] Preview**.
 [Learn more about deploying a web service](https://docs.microsoft.com/azure/machine-learning/studio/deploy-a-machine-learning-web-service).

    :::image type="content" source="media/predictive-webservice-deploy.png" alt-text="Deploy a predictive web service":::